 | Halifax | Minimum 70 years from the date of the mortgage. |

-An example of a Freehold Enfranchisement matter before the tribunal for a South Acton property is 169 Southfield Road in September 2013. the tribunal decided that the premium to be paid in respect of the collective enfranchisement should be £51,203 This case related to 2 flats.
-The unexpired term as at the valuation date was 64.64 years.
+An example of a Freehold Enfranchisement case for a South Acton property is 169 Southfield Road in September 2013. the tribunal decided that the premium to be paid in respect of the collective enfranchisement should be £51,203 This case related to 2 flats.
+The remaining number of years on the lease was 64.64 years.